 Air Idaho Rescue Bases at CMH

-Caribou Memorial Hospital is proud to partner with Air Methods and welcome them to the Caribou County Community, (spring 2018).
+Caribou Medical Center is proud to partner with Air Methods and welcome them to the Caribou County Community, (spring 2018).
 “In some cases quick access to an air ambulance can be a lifesaving difference; CMH is proud to partner with Air Idaho Rescue to provide our patients and our community with the best possible outcome in all situations” says Jason South, RN & CMH Emergency Department Clinical Coordinator.
 Jason is looking forward to working with the Air Methods team and to what this partnership will mean for his patients.